INTEARnear/wallet/POSTMESSAGE_PROTOCOL.md

   "functionCallKeyAdded": true | false, // false if not requested or if the user unchecked the checkbox to add a public key "logoutKey": "ed25519:...", // public key owned by the wallet that can be used to verify "logged out by user in the wallet" response from logout bridge
-  "useBridge": true | false, // `true` when running a native app that requires intear:// + websocket flow "walletUrl": "https://wallet.intear.tech" // currently connected wallet origin.
+  "useBridge": true | false, // `true` when running a native app that requires intear:// + websocket flow "walletUrl": "https://wallet.intear.tech", // currently connected wallet origin.
 Always use this for subsequent requets, since the user might be running on staging.wallet.intear.tech or a self-hosted instance of the wallet, which should be respected
+  "signedMessage": { // optional, only present if messageToSign was provided in the request, same structure as in sign-message response
+    "accountId": "connected-user-account.near",
+    "publicKey": "ed25519:...",
+    "signature": "ed25519:...",
+    "state": "optional string"
+  }
 }
 ```